witnet/documentation/docs/protocol/data-requests/overview.md

     section for an explanation on how scripts are codified and formatted.

-## Creating data requests
+## Creating Witnet requests

 The RAD Engine is only capable of interpreting well-formed [RADON scripts][radon].

 Even though human beings can safely write RADON without their heads exploding, they are just not expected to.
+The main way to compose Witnet requests is using the **[Witnet Truffle box][tutorial]**, which you can learn about by following the [price feed tutorial][tutorial].

-The **[Sheikah] desktop app** is intended to be used as an IDE for visually and safely composing and testing Witnet data requests.
+The **[Sheikah] desktop app** (currently under heavy development) is also intended to be used as an IDE for visually and safely composing and testing Witnet requests.

-It is also to be expected that at some point in the future, higher-level programming languages may exist for writing data requests in a more expressive and user-friendly way.

 [radon]: #rad-object-notation-radon
 [encoding]: /protocol/data-requests/radon/encoding/
 [sheikah]: https://github.com/witnet/sheikah
+[tutorial]: /tutorials/bitcoin-price-feed/introduction/